noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 1. admin, as an Aztec address held in public state
 2. tally, as a map with key as the persona and value as the number (in Field) held in public state
-3. voteEnded, as a boolean held in public state
+3. vote_ended, as a boolean held in public state

 ## Constructor